Skip to content

 Commit Finalizer

 For SASE-launched agent sessions, the normal path is the provider-neutral finalizer in src/sase/llm_provider/commit_finalizer.py.
 It runs after a successful provider invocation and before success postprocessing.
-The finalizer is deliberately outside any one runtime's native hook system, so Claude, Codex, Antigravity (agy), Qwen, OpenCode, and provider plugins share the same behavior.
+The finalizer is deliberately outside any one runtime's native hook system, so Claude, Codex, Antigravity (agy), Qwen, OpenCode, Muse Code, and provider plugins share the same behavior.

 Flow: